mikevonwang/rhaetia/README.md

 }
 ```

 **6.** To create intra-app links that don't refresh your entire app, use `Rhaetia.A`.
-With some adjustments, you could also use the shorthand `A`:
+With some extra setup, you could also use the shorthand `A`:

 ```javascript
 render() {